Download Careers360 App

 Answer:

-This method is known as the "Displacement method" is also used to find the confocal length of the length in laboratory
+This method is known as the "Displacement method", is also used to find the focal length of the lens in a laboratory

-If we take a convex lens L place between an object O and a screen S. The distance between the object and the screen would be D and the position of the object and screen are held fix.
-Let the distance of position 1 from the object be x_{1}.
-Then the distance of the screen from the lens is D-x_{1}.
+If we take a convex lens L and place it between an object O and a screen S. The distance between the object and the screen would be D and the positions of the object and the screen are held fixed.
+Let the distance of position 1 from the object be $x_{1}$.
+Then the distance of the screen from the lens is $D-x_{1}$.

 Placing it in the lens formula,